-Now that you have taken the first step to improving your lawn, proper care and maintenance must be next on your list.
+Now that you have taken the first step to improve your lawn, proper care and maintenance must be next on your list.
 Keep in mind that sun, rain, and vehicle smoke can damage your new landscape, so you should do suitable routines as the homeowner.

 Your natural plants need your attention even if you are using reliable products and services.